bsin0/plugdata/README.md

 # plugdata guitar effects module

+How to use:
+- Download the eguitar folder
+- open module.pd using plug data
+- use the sample audio to test it

 Context:
 The motivation for this project is to create modular effects to replace an old electric guitar pedalboard and with a laptop digital effects unit.

 This is also an exercise for me to develop some experience in puredata,so the methodology may not result in the best/cleanest patches.
 My primary goal is to get something working first, then work on refinements for each module as I go.

 Effects
+- audio input handler/gain
 - violin
 - compressor/limiter
 - overdrive